clvrai/furniture-bench/docs_source/tutorials/furniture_sim.rst

 FurnitureSim Environments
 -------------------------
-There are multiple environments available in FurnitureSim, which the main difference is the observation space.

 The following environments are available in FurnitureSim:

-- ``FurnitureSim-v0``: Full environment observation, including proprioceptive states and RGB-D images from three cameras (wrist, front, and rear).
+  * ``FurnitureSim-v0``: is mainly used for data collection, providing all available observations, including robot states, high-resolution RGB images, and depth inputs from wrist, front, and rear cameras.
-- ``FurnitureSimImage-v0``: Wrist and front 224x224 RGB images as observations.
+  * ``FurnitureSimImage-v0``: is used for pixel-based RL and IL by providing 224x224 wrist and front RGB images and robot states for observation.
-- ``FurnitureSimImageFeature-v0``: Image features (r3m or vip) and proprioceptive states as observations.
+  * ``FurnitureSimImageFeature-v0``: provides pre-trained image features (R3M or VIP) instead of visual observations.
-- ``FurnitureImageDummy-v0``: Dummy environment for training image-based policies.
+  * ``FurnitureImageDummy-v0``: Dummy environment for pixel-based policies.
-- ``FurnitureImageFeatureDummy-v0``: Dummy environment for training image feature-based policies.
+  * ``FurnitureImageFeatureDummy-v0``: Dummy environment for policies with pre-trained visual encoders.

-|

-The general properties of the environments:

-- The "Dummy" environments defines the observation space and action space, which are then utilized to determine the input and output shapes of policies.
-- The "Image" environments returns the image as observation.
-- The "ImageFeature" environments returns the image features (r3m or vip) as observation.

 FurnitureSim Configuration